OyvindElgvin/Project-Data-Engineering-Capstone-Project/README.md

 - Go to EMR notebook and make a notebook with a new cluster
 - Use a key-pair
-- Create a github link to the repository
-- When the cluster is up make a link to the github repository
+- Link the notebook to this repository

 ### Project Summary